kidGodzilla/event-layer/README.md

 **Number of tested integrations fully tested / considered stable & production-ready:** 7

-__Would you like to request an integration?__ Our current turn-around time is 72 hours. <a href="mailto:james@gumshoe.io">Email me</a> for more details.
+__Would you like to request an integration?__ Our current turn-around time is 72 hours (Add another week for testing). <a href="mailto:james@gumshoe.io">Email me</a> for more details.

 If the docs are publicly available or it's supported by Analytics.js, I can turn around an implementation in 72 hours.
-All I ask is that you make yourself available for testing / verification.
+All I ask is that you make yourself available for testing / verification (this usually takes about a week).

 ## What is it?